Eggertson History, Family Crest & Coats of Arms

 The Eggertson name has descended through the generations from the ancient Anglo-Saxon culture.
 Their name comes from having lived in Egerton, in the county of Cheshire.
 It is now called Egerton Green.
 The place-name is derived from the Old English personal name Ecghere and tun, a word which meant enclosure, farm, or settlement, and later came to mean fort, and then town.
 The name would translate as farm belonging to Ecghere.

 Early Origins of the Eggertson family

 Important Dates for the Eggertson family

-Another 259 words (18 lines of text) covering the years 1617, 1617, 1555, 1621, 1579, 1649, 1623, 1686, 1660, 1686, 1673, 1676, 1626, 1663, 1681, 1744, 1687, 1701, 1701, 1720, 1646, 1701, 1685, 1686, 1746, 1723, 1746, 1654, 1717, 1695 and 1711 are included under the topic Early Eggertson History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Eggertson research.
+Another 138 words (10 lines of text) covering the years 1617, 1617, 1555, 1621, 1579, 1649, 1623, 1686, 1660, 1686, 1673, 1676, 1626, 1663, 1681, 1744, 1687, 1701, 1701, 1720, 1646, 1701, 1685, 1686, 1746, 1723, 1746, 1654, 1717, 1695 and 1711 are included under the topic Early Eggertson History in all our PDF Extended History products and printed products wherever possible.

 Eggertson Spelling Variations

 Only recently has spelling become standardized in the English language.
 As the English language evolved in the Middle Ages, the spelling of names changed also.
 The name Eggertson has undergone many spelling variations, including Egerton, Edgeton, Edgerton and others.